9th8/up-to-date-real-world-haskell/0-why-haskell.md

 evaluation is important, but when we exploit it, the resulting code is often clean, brief, and efficient.

-As the above example shows, an important aspect of Haskell\'s power lies in the compactness of the code we write.
+As the above example shows, an important aspect of Haskell's power lies in the compactness of the code we write.
 Compared to working in popular traditional languages, when we develop in Haskell we often write much less code, in substantially less time, and with fewer bugs.